CarlosPeralta2049/CarlosPeralta2049.github.io/Project12.md

 **Objective:** In progress.
-This dashboard identifies patterns Wellington's public transport reliability and punctuality KPIs
+This dashboard identifies patterns along performance indicators.

 ### Aviation: Airline Yearly Performance Dashboard:
 - Displaying a count flights by airline to destination state.